Pet Theft Awareness day is February 14th, and it’s a perfect time to go over tips to help dog lovers keep their pups

 8. Adopt, Don’t Shop, Especially Through Online Ads

-One of the main reasons dognappers exist is because it is profitable.
+One of the main reasons dognappers exist is because what they do is profitable.
 By buying online through sites like Craigslist, you could very well be supporting a dognapper, which means you’ll be keeping them in business, and they might come for your dog next.
 Adopt from a real shelter or rescue group and never from someone asking for a large sum of money or a “re-homing fee.”